google/osv-scalibr/README.md

 ```

 ## Creating + running custom plugins
-Custom plugins can only be run when using SCALIBR as a library.
+Custom plugins can only be run when using OSV-SCALIBR as a library.

-1. Create an implementation of the SCALIBR [Extractor](/extractor/filesystem/extractor.go#L30) or [Detector](/detector/detector.go#L28) interface.
+1. Create an implementation of the OSV-SCALIBR [Extractor](/extractor/filesystem/extractor.go#L30) or [Detector](/detector/detector.go#L28) interface.
 2. Add the newly created struct to the scan config and run the scan, e.g.

 ```